Healthdirect Free Australian health advice you can count on.

 Electric blankets

-Check your electric blanket is in good condition and hasn't been placed on a recall list by checking the Recalls Australia website.
-Faulty electric blankets can overheat, cause an electric shock, spark and potentially cause a fire.
+Check your electric blanket is in good condition and hasn’t been recalled by checking the Recalls Australia website.
+Faulty electric blankets can overheat, cause electric shock, spark and potentially cause a fire.

-You should always roll your blanket up to store it because folding it can damage element wires inside the blanket.
-When you take it out of storage and use it for the first time, lay it flat on the bed and check for hot spots as it heats up.
+Always roll up your blanket to store, as folding it can damage the wires inside.
+When using it after storage, lay it flat on the bed and check for hot spots as it heats up.

 Hot water bottles